Jellies - Cnidaria and Ctenophores

 Closeup of the caught copepod in the Muggiaea bell

 The photo of Muggiaea under the microscope was magnified nearly x100 but is incomplete.
-Most samples are missing the float and jelly bells, called nectophores, which hold them buoyant.
-The second photo here shows a rare exception when the complete structure has been shot and stacked with x8 magnification to display the outer bell and an inner one (that shows up better).
-The colony of polyps are in a lower section on the left.
+Many samples when collected can damage the float and jelly bells (so not obvious), called nectophores, which hold them buoyant.
+The second photo here shows a the complete structure has been shot and stacked with x8 magnification to display the outer bell and an inner one (that shows up better).
+The colony "body" of polyps are in a lower section on the left.
 It is slightly complicated by the bigger copepod that it has caught.
 The distinct oval structure at the top of the inner nectophore seemed to be oil and the canal running from the polyps up to it had distinct lipid moving along, one-way, to the top.

 These first appeared in July and August 2023.
 By September they were very common.